60 mil RPP & CSPE for Water Reservoir Liner & Cover

 The third issue was a leak that developed after commissioning.
 The leak was traced to poor concrete in a trench that ran across the bottom of the reservoir.
 Repairs by divers did not fix the leakage so the reservoir was drained and the cover and liner peeled back for a repair.

-The best solution, as usual, is to hire Layfield to install a REVOC Defined Sump Cover and appropriate liner system.
+The best solution was to hire Layfield to install a REVOC Defined Sump Cover and appropriate liner system.
 The steep slope issues were managed by adding 6 ATV vehicles and two 10,000 lb zoom-boom type forklifts.
 Installing the cover on the triangular shape was difficult but not a problem for our skilled Layfield crews.

 The repairs to the concrete in the concrete trench were particularly interesting.
 The trench was filled in with concrete, encapsulating the piping in the trench.
 Then back-up piping was installed on top of the liner so that it could be maintained when the trench piping reached the end of its life.
 The liner and cover were repaired and the reservoir is in service.